 An applicant must at the time of application be:

-- in the first or second year of their PhD program
+- in the first or second year of their PhD program (or equivalent if part-time)

 - a graduate of a Master of Social Work Program